secursive/SSVC/README.md

 The two methods just loop through their respective lookup tables until they hit a match, then return the outcome.
 Maybe not the best implementation, but it worked well enough for what was needed at the time.

+`src/ssvc_tests.py`

+This performs various tests on SSVC model and prints out the results.

 ## References